Galactic astronomy

 We study the formation and evolution of stars and sub-stellar objects.

-We lead a number of major surveys, in the optical, infrared and sub-millimetre wavelength domains, which both provide new important objects to study in greater detail and allow us to deepen our knowledge of the structure of the Milky Way and the Magellanic Clouds.
+We lead a number of major surveys in the infrared and sub-millimetre wavebands, using both ground-based telescopes and the James Webb Space Telescope.
+These surveys provide new important objects to study in greater detail and allow us to deepen our knowledge of the structure of the Milky Way and the neighbouring Andromeda Galaxy.
+Computer simulations frequently inform our understanding of the relevant astrophysical processes.

-Our work includes the study of rare ultra-metal-poor stars that are vital witnesses to the first period of star formation in the Milky Way.
+The major research topics of our group are the study of how stars form, extrasolar planets and brown dwarfs.
+Our work also includes the study of rare ultra-metal-poor stars that are vital witnesses to the first period of star formation in the Milky Way.
 We study mass loss from evolved stars and the subsequent evolution to white dwarfs.
-We are interested in characterising the local population of brown dwarfs and planetary systems.
 We also study entire stellar populations across the Local Group, including the Milky Way, in order to understand star formation, and to trace chemical gradients.

 Themes include: